Fishing for complements: Applications

-\begin{proof} We show that $(\sU_M * \sU_X, \sV_M \cap \sV_X)$ is a co-t-structure in $\sT$.
-Closure under shifts and Hom-orthogonality are clear, and it remains to obtain a decomposition triangle for each object $T$ in $\sT$.
+\begin{proof} We show that $(\add{\sU_M * \sU_X}, \sV_M \cap \sV_X)$ is a co-t-structure in $\sT$.
+Closure under shifts, closure under summands and Hom-orthogonality are clear.
+It remains to obtain a decomposition triangle for each object $T$ in $\sT$.
 We truncate first with respect to $(\sU_M, \sV_M)$ and then with respect to $(\sU_X, \sV_X)$, which is a co-t-structure with coheart $\add{X}$ by Proposition~\ref{classic to special}.
 We obtain triangles

 with $U_M$ in $\sU_M$, $V_M$ in $\sV_M$, $U_X$ in $\sU_X$ and $V_X$ in $\sV_X$.
-By assumption and Lemma~\ref{interm}(1)(a), we see that $V_M[1]$ lies in $\sV_X$, and so does $U_X[1]$.
+By assumption and Lemma~\ref{interm}(a), we see that $V_M[1]$ lies in $\sV_X$, and so does $U_X[1]$.
 Thus $U_X[1]$ lies in $\sC_X = \add{X} \subseteq \sV_M$.
 Hence, $V_X$ lies in $\sV_M \cap \sV_X$.
 Using the octahedral axiom, we get a triangle

-with $U$ lying in $\sU_M * \sU_X$, and we conclude that $(\sU_M * \sU_X, \sV_M \cap \sV_X)$ is a co-t-structure.
+with $U$ lying in $\sU_M * \sU_X$, and we conclude that $(\add{\sU_M * \sU_X}, \sV_M \cap \sV_X)$ is a co-t-structure.
 The existence of a complement now follows from Theorem~\ref{small completion}. \end{proof}

-\begin{remark} In each of Propositions~\ref{hereditary completion} and \ref{bongartz}, we obtain a truncation triangle for the co-t-structure $(\sU_M * \sU_X, \sV_M \cap \sV_X)$ by first truncating an object of $\sT$ with respect to $(\sU_M, \sV_M)$ and then truncating the resulting object of $\sV_M$ with respect to $(\sU_X, \sV_X)$.
+\begin{remark} In each of Propositions~\ref{hereditary completion} and \ref{bongartz}, we obtain a truncation triangle for the co-t-structure $(\add{\sU_M * \sU_X}, \sV_M \cap \sV_X)$ by first truncating an object of $\sT$ with respect to $(\sU_M, \sV_M)$ and then truncating the resulting object of $\sV_M$ with respect to $(\sU_X, \sV_X)$.
 One then observes, using two different arguments, that the object of $\sV_X$ resulting from the second truncation is also an object of $\sV_M$.
 This is an example in which the naive truncation algorithm of \cite[\S 2]{BPP13} terminates after two steps; see also \cite{Bondal13}.
 It would be interesting to find conditions under which the naive or refined truncation algorithm (\cite[\S 3]{BPP13}) terminates after finitely many steps, e.g. \cite[Theorem 6.1]{BPP13}. \end{remark}

+The (complete) silting object with respect to which the complement is taken matters.
+Attempting to complete a given presilting object with respect to different (complete) silting objects may yield different completions, or even a completion in one case and no completion in the other.
+The examples below exhibit both of these kinds of behaviour.